ROCmSoftwarePlatform/vllm/docs/dev-docker/README.md

 ### MLPerf Performance Results
 #### LLama-2-70B

 Please refer to the [Benchmarking Machine Learning using ROCm and AMD GPUs: Reproducing Our MLPerf Inference Submission — ROCm Blogs](https://rocm.blogs.amd.com/artificial-intelligence/mlperf-inf-4-1/README.html) for information on reproducing MLPerf 4.1 Inference results.
 Note that due to changes in vLLM, it is not possible to use these instructions with the current rocm/vllm-dev docker image.
-Due to recent changes in vLLM, the instructions for MLPerf 4.1 submittion do not apply to the current rocm/vllm-dev docker image.
+Due to recent changes in vLLM, the instructions for MLPerf 4.1 submission do not apply to the current rocm/vllm-dev docker image.

 ## Docker Manifest